 One connected her to her culture and the other connected her to her faith- the two most important things in her life and the building block for Dining With Grace.
 As the youngest in a busy entrepreneurial working family, Chef Grace often assisted her mother in preparing traditional dishes and even introduced her family to new “American” dishes.
 The Nigerian culture around food became one of her many entry points into developing a passion for discovery of her culture.

-As a child, Chef Grace would assist her family’s small Brownsville, Brooklyn-based church in preparing dinners for the homeless, drug-addicted and sheltered in her community.
+As a child, Chef Grace would assist her family’s small Brooklyn-based church in preparing dinners for the homeless, drug-addicted and sheltered in her community.
 Although the church was quite small and the operation stayed quite humble, many people were fed and looked forward to the occasion, where they would be served a variety of dishes inclusive of modest cultural favorites, punch (with fruit cocktail!!), and strawberry cake.
 There would always also be upbeat music (and often some dancing)!
 From a young age it was a loving memory of the effect of food being created and served with love.
 It was because of this experience that a quiet seed was planted on the idea of becoming a Chef.

 Years later, Chef Grace finished college with a degree in Economics and Political Science and entered the workforce in the Financial Services sector, forgetting the dreams of childhood.
 A wonderfully perfect 25th birthday gift changed that.
 Her older sister, Gloria, purchased her a Certificate Program at The French Culinary Institute.
 This reignited an old flame and Chef Grace immersed herself in her passion for cooking.
 As fate would have it, soon after, Grace was laid off from her Financial Services job after a huge reorganization of the bank.
 Dining With Grace was born the following year in 2010, where Chef Grace is the Owner & Chef, working with a team of service professionals to add her signature touch to special events.